firebase/genkit/docs/flows.md

 );
 ```

 Note that `streamingCallback` can be undefined.
-It's only available only if the
+It's only defined if the
 invoking client is doing streaming.

 ## Deploying flows

 If you want to be able to access your flow over HTTP you will need to deploy it
 first.
-Genkit provides integrations for Cloud Functions for Firebase and Cloud
+Genkit provides integrations for Cloud Functions for Firebase and
-Run.
+express.js hosts such as Cloud Run.

 To use flows with Cloud Functions for Firebase use the `firebase` plugin
 and replace `flow` with `onFlow`.